claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/6-appendix.md

 -   What activities do you plan on engaging in to ensure a strong, collaborative process with regard to teamwork?

--   Your Agile development approach looks to have a number of handoffs between different parts of the team.
+-   Your agile development approach looks to have a number of handoffs between different parts of the team.
 Can you tell us how you can ensure that the various members of the design/dev team will be able to stay on the same page during implementation?

 -   How do you typically communicate your findings and strategic recommendations to a client?
 How do you frame things when the findings might challenge some of your partners' assumptions?